DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Setup/ACCOUNTS-RECEIVABLE/Finance-utilities-connections.md

 ---

 ## Financial utilities connection
-When the bank statements are to be imported via the periodic task **Import bank statements via financial utilities connection**, the applicable connection type must be setup using the **Financial utilities connections** page.
+When the Customer remittances are to be imported via the periodic task **Payment journal import**, the applicable connection type must be setup using the **Financial utilities connections** page.

 **Financial utilities connections** are used in the following:
-1. Assigned to the applicable [Bank accounts](Bank-accounts.md) - Optional (for info).
-2. Mandatory parameter in the periodic task [Import bank statements via financial utilities connection](Bank-statement-import.md).
-Only enabled connections can be selected in the periodic task.
+1. Mandatory parameter in the periodic task [Payment journal import]().
+Only enabled AR Financial connections can be selected in the periodic task.

 The import file can be attached to the created D365 bank statement(s), by setting **File attachment document type** on **Financial utilities parameters**.